mit-orcd/orcd-docs-edit/docs/recipes/torch-gpu.md

 Download the codes for this example: [datautils.py](./scripts/torch-gpu/datautils.py), [multigpu.py](./scripts/torch-gpu/multigpu.py), [multigpu_torchrun.py](./scripts/torch-gpu/multigpu_torchrun.py), and [multinode.py](./scripts/torch-gpu/multinode.py).

-#### Single-node multi-GPU data parallel
+### Single-node multi-GPU data parallel

-We first introcude a recipe for for single-node multi-GPU data parallel.
+In this section, we introcude a recipe for for single-node multi-GPU data parallel.
 The program `multigpu.py` is set up for this purpose.

 === "Engaging"